 On a visit to the EcoTarium, you'll encounter a wide variety of animals, from owls to turtles to bald eagles.
 You'll meet some of them face to face during our public programs and visit others while they swim, relax and play in their habitats.
 Some animals, like wild turkeys, are living on their own within the museum grounds.
 You never know which animals you might see on a visit to the EcoTarium!

 Many of our animals are here due to injuries, illness, human socialization, or other issues which make them unreleasable to the wild.
 All enclosures have been specially designed to meet the natural needs of the species as well as to accommodate any physical limitations of the individual animal.
 Many of our animals' homes include quiet areas, where they are able to rest and nap (if you don't see an animal, this may be why).
 All animals receive regular check-ups from their vets and daily interaction with their caretakers.

 Meet native animals you rarely see.
-Several have come out of hiding to live in the Animal Corner building on the museum's North Courtyard.
-Drop by to see our personable porcupine, black and brown skunks and more.
+Several have come out of hiding to live in the Animal Corner building on the museum's Lower Courtyard.
+Drop by to see our personable porcupine and skunks.

 Our wild friends